chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 ___(picture here!)___

 The picture is from this article ___(link here!)___.
-By reading this article and accroding to the biases listed above, I notice that the reasons can be reduced to ... bias, ... bias and ... bias.
+By reading this article and according to the biases listed above, I notice that the reasons can be reduced to ... bias, ... bias and ... bias.

 See, it helps!
 And nobody's feeling is hurt, I hope.